 The CLC is the professional regulatory body representing this standard.
 They have worked alongside the employer group to develop the Standard and also the assessment approach.
-The apprentice standard will be recognised by the CLC, allowing them to maintain a register of Conveyancing Technicians.
+The apprentice standard provides eligibility to apply to the CLC for professional Licence.
 The CLC will provide a letter of support in the final admission of the assessment plan.